 Mark Chamberlain is from Eastern Iowa and lives in Laguna Beach.
 He is an artist, curator, designer, mentor, creator of large multimedia events, and inventor of unusual devices.
 As a self-described "arteologist," he uses a variety of tools and tactics to address social concerns, many of these at his fine art photography gallery, BC Space.

-An article in The Examiner by Jim Benz theorizes that postmodernism explores daily life by whatever standards, materials or methods the artist prefers.
+An article in the online news source, examiner.com, by Jim Benz theorizes that postmodernism explores daily life by whatever standards, materials or methods the artist prefers.
 Sometimes, that material does not actually exist within the artwork itself, but instead is composed of social forces, including the role of the viewer, the museum or gallery, the means of production, or the specific site of display.

 "Briefly stated, a postmodern work of art can oftentimes confound a viewer who might have neither the education nor the inclination to contemplate the full impact of its conceptual (and sometimes political) composition."

 Steve Furman writes in his blog, "Postmodernists look at modernism and says, 'This could be done more effectively.'
 He explains that a postmodernist recycles, borrows and rebuilds older models and styles into newer ones that can be more easily understood today.